Skip to main content

 Pancreatitis

-About 1 in 20 cases of mumps lead to short-term inflammation of the pancreas (acute pancreatitis).
-The most common symptom is sudden pain in the centre of your belly.
+About 1 in 25 unvaccinated people with mumps get short-term swelling of the pancreas (acute pancreatitis).
+This can cause a sudden pain in the centre of your tummy (abdomen).

 • diarrhoea